atSistemas/react-base/README.md

 ### Initializing development server

-  Once all the dependencies are installed, you can run `$ npm run start` to initialize your development server using [webpack-dev-server](https://webpack.github.io/) middleware.
+  Once all the dependencies are installed, you can run `$ npm run start` to initialize your development server using [webpack-dev-server](https://webpack.github.io/) express middleware.

+  The dev server uses  [HMR](https://webpack.github.io/docs/hot-module-replacement.html) (Hot module replacement) that injects updated modules into the bundle in runtime.
+It's like LiveReload

 ## Architecture